-The CTRP/MSCI is an integrated program comprised of relevant required core curricula in Years 1 and 2 of medical school (joint with the Certificate CTR Pathway Program and MD PhD students), and includes an additional gap year during which students are enrolled in the Master's Degree in Clinical Investigation program in the Graduate School of Biomedical Sciences.
+The CTRP/MSCI is an integrated program comprised of relevant required core curricula in Years 1 and 2 of medical school (joint with the Certificate CTRP Program and MD PhD students), and includes an additional gap year during which students are enrolled in the Master's Degree in Clinical Investigation program in the Graduate School of Biomedical Sciences.

-All students who are accepted and enrolled in the CTR Pathway will have the additional opportunity to apply for the 5-year program option.
+All students who are accepted and enrolled in the CTRP program will have the additional opportunity to apply for the 5-year program option.

-This opportunity is available only to enrolled CTR Pathway students.
-Candidates for this option must be UMass Medical students officially enrolled in the CTR Pathway program, who are in their 2nd year of medical school.
+This opportunity is available only to enrolled CTRP students.
+Candidates for this option must be UMass Medical students officially enrolled in the CTRP program, who are in their 2nd year of medical school.